chrisco/playbook/index.md

 ## Flat and Open

 Our company is a transparent one--every core team-member has full visibility of company finances and cashflow, via periodic team-wide updates, and weekly billing updates.
-Salaries and pay are also open to the whole team.
+Salaries and pay are also visible to the whole team and based on a transparent salary forumla we've created.

-We do not have managers within the team.
-There are more experienced team members, and their pay reflects their position, but we do not have project managers.
+We do not have managers within the team, but we do have *Coaches* who are responsible for supporting the rest of their teams and helping them to do great work.
+More experienced team members are paid in a way that reflects their experience, but we do not have project managers.
 The team on each project is responsible for running each project, using the framework we’ve set out in this Playbook.

 ## Joining the client’s team

 We are a remote team--to be a high-performing member of this team, you need to be an excellent communicator.

 We don’t see a place for the old-school ‘design agency’ in today’s world--times have changed.
-We know full well that the old, broken, waterfall-based model, just isn’t compatible with the way good companies work, these days.
+We know full well that the old, broken, waterfall-based model just isn’t compatible with the way good companies work, these days.

 We are unusually hands-on with our clients.
 The goal on every project is to fit together seamlessly with the client’s team, to collaborate, teach, and work towards shared goals.
 That includes our project team’s IM conversations.
 Memes and all.